jsbisht/aws-developer-associate/vpc.md

 Consider a packet from instance `i-01` being sent with a destination ip `1.3.3.7`

-- the packet is sent to NAT gateway because of the default route in the route table of the App Tier's subnet
+- the packet is sent to NAT gateway because of the default route in the `private route table` of the App Tier's subnet
 - NAT gateway records the packet details (source ip, destination ip, etc) to help it identify the packet related communication in future
 - All the information is maintained by NAT Gateway into a `translation table`.
 - Post this, NAT Gateway updates the packet's source as the public IP of the NAT Gateway and the destination as `1.3.3.7`.